VirgilSecurity/virgil-sdk-python/Docs/quickstart.md

 python setup.py install
 ```

-or you can use pip do download and install package automatically:
+or you can use pip to download and install package automatically:

 ```
 pip install virgil_sdk